 The aspects of spiritual development we’ll be talking about today will not be about any one religion, belief, or viewpoint.
 Instead I’d like to delve into more of the path of discovery for those things.

 Why is Spiritual Development Important?

 Spiritual development is an important part of any self-development plan.
 It answers some basic human questions we all ask.

 Another benefit is the chance to discover if our values and beliefs are really our own.
 Many beliefs we have are simply a product of how we were raised, taught to us by others.

-How do I start my Personal Development journey?
+How do I start my Spiritual Development Journey?

 Start simple.
 Start small.
 It’s important to take stock of where on your journey you are at right now.
 Have a quiet time where you can write down your values and beliefs.
 Analyze them.
 See if they benefit your life.
 Ask yourself these questions:

 - Are these beliefs mine or someone else’s?